Pompidou Museum Paris Tickets: how to buy and prices

 How to get to the Pompidou Museum in Paris

-The cultural institution is located on Place Georges Pompidous, in the heart of the city.
+The cultural institution is on Place Georges Pompidous, in the heart of the city.
 Its futuristic appearance creates a contrast with the classical buildings that surround it.
-It does not go unnoticed and will be easy to see once you arrive at the stop.
+It does not go unnoticed and will be easy to spot once you arrive at the stop.
 You have three options to get there:

-- Metro, Châtelet stations (lines 1, 4, 7, 11 and 14), Hôtel de Ville (lines 1 and 11) and Rambuteau (line 1)
+• Metro, Châtelet stations (lines 1, 4, 7, 11 and 14), Hôtel de Ville (lines 1 and 11) and Rambuteau (line 1).

 Where to eat near the Pompidou Museum

-- Pain Vin Fromages, the ideal destination for cheese lovers.
-If you visit Paris in winter it is worth trying their fondues and raclettes accompanied by freshly baked bread (Rue Geoffroy-l'Angevin 3)
+• Pain Vin Fromages, the ideal destination for cheese lovers.
+If you visit Paris in winter it is worth trying their fondues and raclettes accompanied by freshly baked bread (Rue Geoffroy-l'Angevin 3).

-- Quick, a fast food chain specializing in burgers.
+• Quick, a fast food chain specializing in burgers.
 It is a cheap option a few meters from the museum.
-Being French, it uses typical cheeses such as Brie and Camembert (Boulevard de Sébastopol 25)
+Being French, it uses typical cheeses such as Brie and Camembert (Boulevard de Sébastopol 25).

 Tips for visiting the Pompidou Center in Paris

-- In case you are traveling with a newborn, you will be pleased to know that there are baby changing tables on floors 0, 4, 5 and 6.
+• In case you are traveling with a newborn, you will be pleased to know that there are baby changing tables on floors 0, 4, 5 and 6.
 I take this opportunity to recommend you to read the post on visits to Versailles with children

-- The Pompidou Center juts out from the old town and is one of the best viewpoints in Paris.
-There is a ticket that only allows you to go up to the rooftop without visiting the museum.
-The price is around 5 €
+• The Pompidou Center overhangs the old town and is one of the best viewpoints in Paris.
+There is a ticket that only allows you to go up to the roof without visiting the museum.
+The price is around 5 €.

 What to see and do near the Pompidou Center

-The cultural institution is located a few minutes walk from the Île de la Cité, the original core of the city.
+The cultural institution is located just a few minutes walk from the Île de la Cité, the original core of the city.
 Before or after the museum you can visit the Notre-Dame Cathedral or enter the Sainte-Chapelle, a magnificent example of radiant Gothic.

 If you want to go shopping, I recommend you to go to the Westfield Forum des Halles shopping center.
 It occupies the surface of a former central market and is one of the most visited malls in France.
 It is located a few minutes walk from the museum (Porte Berger 101).